-It is possible that through this tunnel, the soldiers of the King David entered and conquered the city,
+It is possible that the soldiers of the King David entered and conquered the city through this tunnel?

 "Now the king and his men went to Jerusalem against the Jebusites, the inhabitants of the land; and they said to David, ‘You shall not come in here, but even those who are blind and those who limp will turn you away, thinking, ‘David cannot enter here.’
 Nevertheless, David captured the stronghold of Zion, that is, the city of David.
 And David said on that day, ‘Whoever strikes the Jebusites is to reach those who limp and those who are blind, who are hated by David’s soul, through the water tunnel’” (2 Kings 5:6-8).

-Raymond Weill (1874-1950), a Jewish-French archaeologist, came to Jerusalem twice in the beginning of the 20th century, (1913-1914 and 1923-1924) to excavate.
-He found the ancient chamber tombs of the kings from the house of David, dating roughly back to the Iron Age.
+Raymond Weil (1874-1950), a Jewish-French archaeologist, came to Jerusalem twice to excavate early in the 20th century (1913-1914 and 1923-1924).
+He found the chamber tombs of the kings from the house of David, dating roughly back to the Iron Age.
 This discovery shed light on the location of King David's tomb.

-The font of Siloam described in the New Testament as the location where a blind man received his site was discovered during excavations in 2005.
+The font of Siloam was described in the New Testament as the location where a blind man received his sight and was discovered during excavations in 2005.

 “Therefore, the neighbors and those who previously had seen that he was blind said, ‘Is not this he who sat and begged?’
 Some said, ‘This is he.’
 Others said, ‘He is like him.’
 He said, ‘I am he.’
 Therefore they said to him, ‘How were your eyes opened?’
 He answered and said, ‘A Man called Jesus made clay and anointed my eyes and said to me, Go to the pool of Siloam and wash.
 So I went and washed, and I received sight’" (John 9:9-11).

 Finally, one of the most sensational discoveries was made by archaeologist, Dr. Eilat Mazar (2008), who claimed to have discovered the foundations of the palace of King David himself, the conqueror of Jerusalem.
-For many years, archaeological finds in the City of David have amazed the world where the most intense and frequent excavations in Israel were carried out.
+For many years, archaeological finds in the City of David have amazed the world, the site where the most intense and frequent excavations have been carried out in Israel.

 "As the mountains surround Jerusalem,